JustSift/ReSift/docs/tutorial/resift-rentals.md

 Main ReSift APIs introduced: `defineFetch` , `useData`, `useStatus`, `useDispatch`, `Guard`, `isLoading`

 **[Section 3: Pagination and Loading in Pages](#section-3-pagination-and-loading-in-pages)**</br>
-Main concepts: Fetch data in batches and merge data in the current fetch with the data from the previous fetches</br>
+Main concepts: Fetch data in pages and merge data in the current fetch with the data from the previous fetches</br>
 Main ReSift APIs introduced: `share`, `merge`, `namespace`

 **[Section 4: Display Movie Info in a Movie Drawer](#section-4-display-movie-info-in-a-movie-drawer)**</br>